 This has happened before.
 During the first Student Cluster Competition, in 2007, the power to the Reno Convention Center suddenly failed.
 The entire show floor went dark.
 It turned out that the power coming to the convention center was inadequate for Supercomputing's high-performance machines.
 Power was out for an hour or so, followed by what the press described as "the world's largest reboot".
 After the conference, crews were seen laying additional power cables across Virginia Street.

 Since power and other failures are the realities of modern computing systems, we would like to encourage cluster teams to understand the tradeoffs, and to consider what is needed in real life.
-This year we will turn this thought-provoking accident into an activity to capture the think-on-your-feet spirit of the first competition.
+We turn this thought-provoking accident into an activity to capture the think-on-your-feet spirit of the first competition.